Rizz-Buzz/arclio-rules/README.md

 - FastAPI-based REST API
 - Built on FastMCP framework for efficient rule processing
-- Elasticsearch integration for rule storage and querying
+- Redis integration for rule indexing/storage and querying
 - Git integration for version control of rules
 - Support for both session-based and stateless operation modes
 - Frontmatter parsing capabilities